 Energy expenditure, food intake, activity and body temperature are measured in mice using the CLAMS instrumentation system located in the MMRU in the CNRC.

 - Mice should be housed for 72 hours in CLAMS feeder cages to familiarize themselves with the feeding system and to estimate food intake.
 Then they are transferred to the calorimetry chambers for >72 hours for simultaneous monitoring of food intake, activity, and energy expenditure.
 To determine energy expenditure, the system monitors O2 and CO2 gas concentrations at both the inlet and outlet ports of each chamber through which a known flow of air is passing.
-The change in gas concentrations and flow measurements are used to compute VO2, VCO2, RER (respiratory exchange ratio or RQ) and heat production (energy expenditure).
+The change in gas concentrations and flow measurements are used to compute VO2, VCO2, RER (respiratory exchange ratio or RQ) and heat production (energy expenditure) is calculated using the Weir equation.
 Food intake and feeding pattern are measured automatically from the weight of feed removed from specialized feed hoppers installed within the chamber.
 Activity in the x and z axes is estimated by monitoring the number of infra-red beams broken by the mouse movements.